soasis/text/documentation/source/api/error handlers/incomplete_handler.rst

 incomplete_handler
 ==================

 This error handler takes the ``ztd::text::encoding_error::incomplete_sequence`` error and uses it to read from the provided "progress" contiguous range provided as the third parameter to any error handler.
-This can be helpful in situations here incomplete input is not to be interpreted as an error, such as in situations with networking stacks, I/O reads (particularly, non-recoverable streams like ``std::istream_iterator``\ s), and other such storage cases.
+This can be helpful in situations here incomplete input is not to be interpreted as an error, such as in situations with networking stacks, I/O reads (particularly, non-recoverable streams like ``std::istream_iterator``\ s or ``std::ostream_iterator``\ s), and other such storage cases.

 The data read but not used from an incomplete error during encode and decode operations is stored in the ``incomplete_handler`` object and can be accessed VIA the ``code_points`` and ``code_units`` functions.